Wilbur F. Sanders: Montana Territory

 He settled in that part of Idaho Territory, which later became Montana, where he engaged in the practice of law and also became interested in mining and stock raising.
 He was a young lawyer when he moved to Montana (Bannack) in 1863.
-He was there before courts were organized and, being one of the first permanent settlers, took a prominent part in bringing law and order to Montana.
-He was a prosecutor for the infamous Montana Vigilantes who took the law into their own hands after over one hundred men had been ambushed and murdered for their gold in Virginia City, Montana.
+He was there before courts were organized and, being one of the first permanent settlers, took a prominent part extralegal activities in the territory.
+He was a founder of the infamous Montana Vigilantes, using his position as a lawyer to cover for the gang's summary murders.
 In December 1863, Sanders led the prosecution of George Ives as the murderer of Nicolas Tiebolt in Nevada City, Montana.
 Ives was convicted and hanged on December 21, 1863.
-The George Ives trial initiated a period of vigilantism that eventually brought an end to thefts and murders by "road agents" in the Virginia City region.
+The George Ives trial initiated a period of vigilantism, extrajudicial killings orchestrated in part by Sanders that eventually brought an end to thefts and murders by "road agents" in the Virginia City region.
 Sanders was one of the five original organizers of the Alder Gulch Vigilance Committee, which was formed on December 23, 1863 in Virginia City, Montana.
+As a ringleader of the Vigilantes, Sanders was implicated in the mysterious 1867 death of acting territorial governor Thomas Francis Meagher, who had opposed vigilantism and its associated Freemasonry and Protestantism.
+Meagher was also a formidable political opponent well-positioned to outrun Sanders in any future bid for office once Montana was granted statehood.

 In his career as an attorney, Sanders gained a reputation for representing minority defendants, including Chinese and Indians.
 In a sensational 1881 trial, Sanders led the defense for Ah Wah and Ah Yen, Chinese miners on trial for murder.
 Sanders argued reasonable doubt and lack of evidence, and the Montana Territorial Supreme Court acquitted the defendants.

 In 1873, Sanders became a member of the Territorial Legislature.
 Also, he realized the importance of preserving early records and was for thirty years the president of the Montana Historical Society, established in 1865.
 He accumulated newspapers and documents in his law office.
 Sanders was a founding member of the Society of Montana Pioneers and served as its secretary (1884) and president (1888).

-He was a Republican candidate for election in 1864, 1867, 1880, and 1886 as a United States Representative and was a member of the Territorial House of Representatives of Montana from 1873 to 1879.
+He unsuccessfully ran as a Republican candidate for the US House of Representatives in 1864, 1867, 1880, and 1886 and was a member of the Territorial House of Representatives of Montana from 1873 to 1879.

+He was the first president of the board of trustees of Montana Wesleyan University, which opened in 1890 in Helena.

+State of Montana

 Upon the admission of Montana as a State into the Union, he was elected as a Republican to the US Senate and served from January 1, 1890, to March 3, 1893.
 While in the Senate, he was the chairman of the Committee on Enrolled Bills in the Fifty-second Congress.

 In the 1890s, Sanders represented the Chinese community in Butte, Montana, against labor unions boycotting Chinese businesses.

 Sanders died in Helena, Montana, at 71, and was interred in Forestvale Cemetery there.
 Sanders County, Montana, is named in his honor.